-SECTOR & FUEL TYPE UNDERLYING FORECAST CHANGE SEASONAL ELEMENT OBSERVED CHANGE NOVEMBER TO DECEMBER
+SIZE & FUEL TYPE UNDERLYING FORECAST CHANGE SEASONAL ELEMENT OBSERVED CHANGE DECEMBER TO JANUARY

-Upper Medium Diesel -4.8% -0.7% -5.5%
+Lower Medium Diesel -4.3% +0.4% -3.9%

-Upper Medium Electric (BEV) -4.8% -1.7% -6.5%
+Lower Medium Electric (BEV) -5.7% +0.4% -5.3%

+Lower Medium Hybrid (HEV) -2.3% +0.4% -1.9%

-Upper Medium Petrol -3.9% -1.7% -5.6%
+Lower Medium Petrol -4.8% +0.4% -4.4%

-Upper Med Plug-In Hybrid (PHEV) -5.7% -1.7% -7.4%
+Lower Med Plug-In Hybrid (PHEV) -4.3% +0.4% -3.9%

-Executive Diesel -5.9% -1.3% -7.2%

-Executive Electric (BEV) -5.1% -1.1% -6.2%

-Executive Hybrid (HEV) -4.5% -1.1% -5.6%

-Executive Petrol -4.7% -1.1% -5.8%

-Executive Plug-In Hybrid (PHEV) -5.0% -1.1% -6.1%

-Large Exec Diesel -3.1% -1.7% -4.8%
+MPV Diesel -3.6% +2.5% -1.1%

-Large Exec Electric (BEV) -4.2% -1.5% -5.7%
+MPV Electric (BEV) -5.6% +2.5% -3.1%

-Large Exec Hybrid (HEV) -0.1% -1.5% -1.6%
+MPV Hybrid (HEV) -0.7% +2.5% +1.8%

-Large Exec Petrol -4.2% -1.5% -5.7%

-Large Exec Plug-In Hybrid (PHEV) - 3.7% -1.5% -5.2%

-Luxury Executive Petrol -3.3% -0.6% -3.9%

-Luxury Executive Electric -1.8% -0.6% -2.4%
+MPV Petrol -2.7% +2.5% -0.2%

-Luxury Exec Plug-In Hybrid (PHEV) -8.0% -0.6% -8.6%
+MPV Plug-In Hybrid (PHEV) -3.0% +2.5% -0.5%

-Overall Average -4.6% -1.3% -5.9%
+Overall Average -4.4% +1.0% -3.4%

-There is less variation by fuel type than we normally see and this is partly a reflection of the overall market adjustment which is currently underway.
-It should also be noted that several of the sector/fuel type combinations only consist of 3 or 4 vehicle ranges.
-Despite the fact that battery electric vehicles have now performed better than traditional fuel types in the past four months, forecasts have reduced broadly in line with other fuel types.
-There are very few of the BEV models in these sectors where we are able to draw comparisons with an ICE equivalent and in some cases data also remains scarce and is unlikely to increase significantly in the coming months and years.
-Where we are able to do comparisons with ICE vehicles, we still feel a premium over ICE is deserved, primarily due to TCO benefits, but we are often unable to implement this due to the magnitude of positive adjustments required being prohibitive.
-Conversely, reduced ICE used volumes are expected to prevent the level of reductions in petrol/diesel values required in many cases to reinstate the expected relationships.
+Despite the fact that trade values for battery electric vehicles have now performed better than traditional fuel types in the past four months, forecasts have reduced by more than other fuel types.
+This is partly a reflection of reducing retail margins and also in some cases the offers available on new cars which are expected to put further pressure on used values.
+For the BEV models in these sectors where we are able to draw comparisons with an ICE equivalent, trade values for two thirds of them are currently below their ICE equivalent.
+Our default assumption is still that a small premium over ICE is deserved, primarily due to TCO benefits, but in many cases we are unable to reflect this, due to the magnitude of positive adjustments required being prohibitive.
+Conversely, reduced ICE used volumes in future are expected to prevent the level of reductions in petrol/diesel values required in many cases to reinstate the expected relationships.

-It should also be noted that there are some BEV models where we retain significant negative adjustments in our forecasts as we believe they still have some way to fall.
+It should also be noted that there are some BEV models where we retain significant negative adjustments in our forecasts as we believe they still have some way to fall, whilst there are a handful of others where we have applied a positive adjustment following extreme falls in used values (in some cases >50% over the past 12 months).

-There were no changes to mileage profiles for current ranges.
+There were no changes to mileage profiles this month for current ranges.